Fired officers had previously arrested same man

-ATLANTA (AP) — Two Georgia officers fired after they were caught on video kicking and punching a man during a traffic stop had previously arrested the same man.
+ATLANTA (AP) — Two Georgia police officers fired after they were caught on video kicking and punching a man during a traffic stop had arrested the same person eight months earlier during another traffic stop, police records show.

 Gwinnett County Police on Thursday announced the firing of Sgt.
-Michael Bongiovanni and Master Police Officer Robert McDonald.
-Police said videos showed the officers violating the law and department policies during the traffic stop Wednesday.
+Michael Bongiovanni and Master Police Officer Robert McDonald, a day after the traffic stop was recorded by witnesses who posted the video online.

-Bongiovanni’s account of the Wednesday traffic stop is very similar to another incident report he filed in August after he pulled over the same man, Demetrius Bryan Hollins, and McDonald responded to his call for backup.
+Bongiovanni punched Demetrius Bryan Hollins in the face as Hollins stood with his hands up after getting out of his car, police said.
+Another video showed McDonald, who arrived as backup after Hollins was handcuffed and lying on the ground, immediately stomping on Hollins’ head.

-Gwinnett police spokeswoman Cpl.
-Michele Pihera said the report from August, as well as any other events involving the two former officers and Hollins, will be reviewed during the criminal investigation.
+An incident report filed by Bongiovanni following Wednesday’s traffic stop made no mention of Hollins being punched or kicked.

 Most Read Stories